Jordan1o97/MAAC_3607_Final/README.md

 Follow this tutorial to download and install it. https://git-lfs.github.com/

-** If you are uploading files through the UI, you do not need lfs **
+** If you are uploading files through the website, you do not need to worry about any of this **